ChrisPenner/ChrisPenner.github.io/site/posts/traversals-for-batching.md

 This was particularly useful because it allowed me to partially large portions of the codebase in smaller pieces by using batched methods with a simple `id` Traversal, and using simple traverse on methods you haven't rewritten yet.

+You may not get such huge gains if your code isn't pessimistically linear in the first place, but this is also a nice, composable way to write batch code in the first place.

 Anyways, give it a go and let me know what you think of it!